vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/0/05_Bibliography.md

 in Text and Context, ed.
 R. K. Jain, Philadelphia 1977.
 Radhakrishnan, S. (tr.)
 The Principal Upanisads (1953), London 1974.
 Raghavan V. Śāhendravilāsa (A Poem on the Life of King Šāhajī of Tanjore
 (1684–1710) of Śrīdhara Venkatesa (Ayyāvāl), Tiruchi 1952.
 Raghavan, V. and Kunjunni Raja, K. (eds.)
 New Catalogus Catalogorum.
 An Alphabetical Register of Sanskrit and Allied Works and Authors (NCC), Madras 1968-: vol.I-V ed.
 Raghavan; vol.VI ed.
-Kunjunni Raja; vol. VIII 1974; unpublished material, NCC files, Madras Uni- versity.
+Kunjunni Raja; vol. VIII 1974; unpublished material, NCC files, Madras University.
 Rai, R. and Singh, B. 'Widows of Varanasi', India Today, vol.VIII, no.3,
 Delhi 1983.
 Ramanujan, A.K. (tr.)
 Speaking of Śiva (1973), Harmondsworth 1979.